RAMilewski/Tutorials-W.I.P/Textures/Textures_from_Images.md

 #### Filters

-There are three filters in the Appearance block that let you modify the image from which the data array is created.
+Three filters are implemented in the Appearance block.
+They are executed in the order shown.

-##### Blur
+The **Gaussian Blur** filter can be used to smooth the surface of textures.

-The Blur filter applies a gaussian blur to the image.
-Blurring the image will make a smoother texture.
+The **Sharpen Filter*